Padinant/Virtual-Triage-System/grader_notes.md

 * the `old_main` with an entirely distinct history due to the commit redaction
-* `frontend` which was originally intended to be shared by Jia and Dua, but wound up becoming Jia's branch
+* `frontend`, which was originally intended to be shared by Jia and Dua, but wound up becoming Jia's branch
 * `web_frontend`, which was Jia's old branch before moving all work to the `frontend` branch.